About Us

 About CDTC

 The CDTC was founded in 2012 by volunteers and recreationists hoping to provide a unified voice for the Trail.
-Today, CDTC is a robust 501(c)3 organization that works hand-in-hand with the U.S. Forest Service and other federal land management agencies to build a strong community of supporters who want to see the CDT protected not just for today’s users, but for generations to come.
+Today, CDTC is a non-partisan 501(c)3 organization that works hand-in-hand with the U.S. Forest Service and other federal land management agencies to build a strong community of supporters who want to see the CDT protected not just for today’s users, but for generations to come.

 Land Acknowledgement